How do You Make Mornings Easier With Kids?

 Next, kids do best when they know what’s expected of them, and often, they can do more than we let them.

 So, create something visual that helps kids remember what they need to do.
-We keep checklists on the fridge that have separate morning and night responsibilities.
+We keep kids routine charts on the fridge that have separate morning and night responsibilities.
 They know that they need to complete the top part before school (and that’s essentially their morning routine).

 After the expectations are established, practice and rehearse repeatedly, so it becomes second nature to them.